Breadcrumb

 - Check your lymph nodes to see if they are larger than normal.
 This may be followed by a sentinel lymph node biopsy to see if the melanoma has spread to your lymph system.

-- Use imaging tests to see if the cancer has spread to other parts of your body, such as the lungs, brain, or liver.
-These tests include emission tomography (PET scan), computed tomography (CT scan), and magnetic resonance imaging (MRI).
+- Do imaging tests.
+These tests include PET scan, CT scan, and MRI.
+These tests can show if the cancer has spread to other parts of your body, such as the lungs, brain, or liver.

-Other techniques may include total-body photography to look for changes in any mole and to watch for new moles appearing in normal skin.
+Other techniques may include total-body photography.
 A series of photos of the suspicious lesions may be taken.
-Then the photos can be used as a baseline to compare with follow-up photos.
+These photos can be used as a baseline to compare with follow-up photos.

-- Abnormal moles called atypical moles.
-These moles aren't cancerous.
-But their presence is a warning of an inherited tendency to develop melanoma.
+- Abnormal moles called atypical moles (dysplastic nevi).
+These moles are not cancerous, but their presence could be a sign of an inherited tendency to develop melanoma.

 Treatment Overview